Granit23/Doubly-Linked-List-From-Scratch/README.md

 # Doubly-Linked-List-From-Scratch
 Implements a double linked list from scratch.
 Meaning I wrote all of the methods and classes used in the code.
-A menu driven program that allows the user to simulate what it's like to interact with a doubly linked list by letting the user do things like:
+This is a menu driven program that allows the user to simulate what it's like to interact with a doubly linked list by letting the user do things like:
 ```
    1. Add a new node to the head
    2. Add a new node to the tail